nrkno/nodecache-as-promised/README.md

 - [Building and committing](#building-and-committing)

 # Motivation
+Sometimes Node.js needs to do some heavy lifting, performing CPU or network intensinve tasks and yet respond quickly on incoming requests.
+For repetitive tasks like Server side rendering of markup or parsing big JSON responses caching can give the application a great performance boost.
+The intention of `doublecache-as-promised` is to give you a fairly simple, yet powerful application cache, with fine-grained control over caching behaviour.

 `doublecache-as-promised` is inspired by how [Varnish](https://varnish-cache.org/) works.
 It is not intended to replace Varnish (but works great in combination).
 In general Varnish works great as an edge/burst/failover cache, in addition to reverse proxying and loadbalancing.
-But there are times when NodeJs must do some heavy lifting without consuming to many resources responding quickly (eg. with a short cache window in Varnish around ~1s).
-This module's intention is to give you a fairly simple, yet powerful application cache, with fine-grained control over caching behaviour.

-There exists several other cache solutions on NPM though, but they're often too basic or too attached to a combination of prequisites that does not fit all needs.
+There exists several other cache solutions on NPM, but they're often too basic or too attached to a combination of perquisites that does not fit all needs of an application cache.

 ## Features
 - __In-memory cache__ is used as primary storage since it will always be faster than parsing and fetching data over network.
 An [LRU-cache](https://www.npmjs.com/package/lru-cache) is enabled to constrain the amount of memory used.